metabase/metabase/docs/faq/general/what-languages-can-be-used-with-metabase.md

 ## Currently available languages

-The available languages as of the 0.35 release are:
+The languages you can currently pick from in Metabase are:

 - English (default)
 - Bulgarian